 So, it's down to X and Y. They are both well above the 1000 HEX threshold in terms of net value.
 Which one of them should QUO and WMX recommend to the UHG management?
 Should go with Y for having the highest score?
 Or should they consider X for promising to expose burden them with a lower price tag?
 The difference is in the E ratings and the associated non-financial considerations.
 This is where belief and confidence matter.
 Essentially, Y is asking for a higher price but promising that the hospital staff will have a much better experience when using the service.
 X is betting that the users will be happy if the quality is even slightly better than what they are presently used to, with WMC.

-In the next part of this series, will cover the decision UHG makes, the reasoning behind the decision, and the analysis of the results several years later.
+In the concluding part of this series, covers the decision UHG makes, the reasoning behind the decision, and the analysis of the results several years later.
 But, based on your experience what do you think?

 This photo essay is based on case study that appears in Chapter 8 of my book, Thinking in Services.
 It has been edited for brevity and illustrated with photographs.